 6 California and neighboring regions

 This area is restricted in western N America by the mountain ranges (Cascades, Sierra Nevada) to a narrow strip on the Pacific coast.
-The winter rainfall area extends up the west coast from British Columbia to lower California, but in the north the rainfall is so high and the summer drought so short that these are species-rich hygrophilous to mesophilous coniferous forests, which should already be considered zonoecotone IV/V (Barbour & Major 1977).
-Only central and southern California are hardwood areas, while lower California is already too arid (◘ Fig. G-17 and ◘ Fig. G-18).
+The winter rainfall area extends up the west coast from British Columbia to lower (Baja) California, but in the north the rainfall is so high and the summer drought so short that these are species-rich hygrophilous to mesophilous coniferous forests, which should already be considered zonoecotone IV/V (Barbour & Major 1977).
+Only central and southern California are a sclerophyllous region,while Lower California is already too arid (◘ Fig. G-17 and ◘ Fig. G-18).

-California zonobiome IV corresponds to the proper Mediterranean Californian floral province, which is very species-rich (► Table G-1).
-Since the present-day western American flora still largely resembles the Pliocene flora, i.e., it did not undergo Pleistocene depletion, all plant communities are very species-rich; genera such as Quercus, Arbutus, and others are represented by a large number of species, plus a great many genera that are entirely absent in Europe, for example, the important genus Ceanothus (Rhamnaceae) with 40 species; of Arctostaphylos, 45 shrubby species are present.
+California ZB IV corresponds to the proper Mediterranean Californian floral province, which is very species-rich (► Table G-1).
+Since the present-day western American flora still largely resembles the Pliocene flora, i.e., it did not undergo Pleistocene depletion, all plant communities are very species-rich; genera such as Quercus, Arbutus, and others are represented by a large number of species, plus a great amount of genera that are entirely absent in Europe, for example, the important genus Ceanothus (Rhamnaceae) with 40 species; of Arctostaphylos, 45 shrubby species are present.
 A leading species is the Rosaceae Adenostoma fasciculatum ('Chamise') with needle-like leaves.
-The distribution of this shrub fairly reflects the extent of the hardleaf range.
+The distribution of this shrub fairly reflects the extent of the sclerophyllic zone.

 Ecologically, a site of an Adenostoma chaparral near San Diego in the mountains (458 to 1,678 m NN) south of the Mojave Desert, protected for 40 years, was studied in more detail by Mooney & Parsons ( in Castri & Mooney 1973).
-Climate data for the station at 815 m NN are as follows: Mean annual temperature 14.3 °C, abs. maximum 42.5 °C, abs. minimum -7.8 °C, frost may occur from October to May; mean annual rainfall 670 mm mainly in December to March; evaporation 1,625 mm a year, mainly in the four hot summer months.
-The soil can dry out to a depth of 1.2 m in bad rainy years, below which it is always moist.
+Climate data for the station at 815 m asl are as follows: Mean annual temperature 14.3 °C, abs. maximum 42.5 °C, abs. minimum -7.8 °C, frost may occur from October to May; mean annual rainfall 670 mm mainly in December to March; evaporation 1,625 mm a year, mainly in the four hot summer months.
+The soil can dry out to a depth of 1.2 m in low rain years, below which it is always moist.

 ◘ Fig. G-17 Climate diagrams of stations on the Pacific coast of N America (from N to S) in the coniferous forest, hardwood vegetation, and desert transition area.

-◘ Fig. G-18 Climate diagram of Sagehen Creek at the pass summit (1931 m NN) of the Sierra Nevada before Reno.
+◘ Fig. G-18 Climate diagram of Sagehen Creek at the pass summit (1931 m asl) of the Sierra Nevada before Reno.
 The small rain maximum in August is due to summer thunderstorms.
 Absolute temperature maximum 34.4 °C, -minimum -33.9 °C (from Walter 1990).